 Second, make practice interactive.
 Prepositions show location, and most of them can be in relation to a box.
 Grab a box from school, and print out these preposition cards.
 (The prepositions are a free download.)
 Ask students to show location on the box with the prepositions.
 As another activity with the cards, glue the preposition cards that won’t work on the box (except, regarding) and have students write silly prepositional phrases.

 Third, students remember the basics of grammar when they have fun.
 When you cover the eight parts of speech, for instance, you might want to make a pizza.
 Students decide what parts of speech make sense for a pizza topping (adverbs = peppers, spicy) and interact with the definitions.
 If you choose interactive notebooks, students will have the material in their possession.
 But!
 I also use interactive pieces as visuals for the classroom without a notebook.
 Experiment with interactive notebook pieces on construction paper or poster boards.
+For instance, most teachers do not have extra time for building bulletin boards.
+Use interactive notebook pieces to showcase grammar lessons.
+Student-generated decor is meaningful to students.

 Finally, posters and anchor charts are great additions to the classroom, and they also provide quick chances for review.
 As students walk into the classroom, hand students a sticky note.
 Instruct them to write an example of a part of speech (for example) and add it under the poster.
 Then go on a gallery walk and discuss the goofy answers.